SpooktoberFest/Slappybird/DevNotes.md

 # To do:

 Now:
-- Platforms
 - Level Glossary
-- Basic Attack

 ----

 Soon:
+- Spawners
+- Basic Attack
 - Pause Menu
 - Level Select
 - Other Levels